A Review of Preston Lauterbach, The Chitlin’ Circuit and the Road to Rock ‘n’ Roll. New York and London: W.W. Norton & Company, 2011.

 * * * * *

-By the time I finished this wonderfully written book, in other words, I realized that the second half of Lauterbach’s title, “the road to rock ‘n’ roll,” was just as, and perhaps even more, important than his emphasis on “the chitlin’ circuit.”
-Although I might have been a little disappointed by his sometimes sketchy treatment of the connection between the chitlin’ circuit and the Blues, I still was stunned by the power of Lauterbach’s tale of the origins of rock ‘n’ roll.
-And the illustrations are wonderful, especially the cover photo.
+By the time I finished this beautifully written book, in other words, I realized that the second half of Lauterbach’s title, “the road to rock ‘n’ roll,” was just as important as his emphasis on “the chitlin’ circuit.”
+Although I was a little disappointed by his sometimes sketchy treatment of the connection between the chitlin’ circuit and the Blues, I still admire the power of Lauterbach’s tale of the origins of rock ‘n’ roll.
+And the illustrations are striking, especially the cover photo.
 This book will last.
-It should appeal to anyone interested in the Blues in general, the “chitlin’ circuit” in particular, or the links between the Blues, the “chitlin’ circuit,” and the origins of rock ‘n’ roll.
+It should appeal to anyone interested in the Blues in general, the “chitlin’ circuit” in particular, or the links between the Blues, the “chitlin’ circuit,” and rock ‘n’ roll.